rabi-fei/rabi-fei.github.io/_pages/about.md

   - /about.html
 ---

-My research investigate knowledge representation and reasoning from a mathematical perspective, including:
+My research is devoted to the development of efficient and effective machine learning systems with powerful mathematical tools.
+My works are generally about machine learning for NLP, including:
 1. **Neural graph database**: reasons complex logical queries over large, incomplete knowledge graphs.
 2. **Prompt compression**: compresses inputted prompt of LLMs to facilitate long context inference.
 3. **Knowledge editing**: modify parametric knowledge quickly and precisely in LLMs.